Boulton, Derby: Nunsfield House

 Nunsfield House, also on Boulton Lane, was built in 1828 by Mr Charles Holbrook and after subsequent owners and tenants it passed into the hands of Derbyshire County Council and later still (1996) to Derby City Council.
 The house is used for community purposes and in 1935 a community hall called the Jubilee Room was added.
 A small and cramped outbuilding was used as the local library for about 50 years and despite the difficult accommodation, the library was extremely popular.
 A modern library with computer terminals and Internet access is now available and located in the main Alvaston shopping centre.

 Boulton Moor

-Boulton Moor is a distinct, highly sought-after area.
+Boulton Moor is an area of scrubland and agricultural fields on the edge of Boulton situated between Allenton, Chellaston, Thulston and Aston on Trent.
+A new housing estate has been built on Boulton Moor, which is now a distinct postal Dependent Locality.
 Part of this area is outside the city boundary and is in the civil parish of Elvaston in South Derbyshire.

 A Site of Special Scientific Interest known as Boulton Moor SSSI is situated in the agricultural land which borders the residential area of Boulton.